xieweiAlex/English_Learning/words/2022/words-Aug.md

+Which would be a better fit for you -- a stalwart, dividend-paying REIT or a fast-growing tech company?

 ## Week 1,2

+You are **drawn to** the new, novel, and original.
+You find yourself agreeing with those who claim that **the ends justify the means**.
+If you describe a person or place as **seedy**, you disapprove of them because they look dirty and untidy, or they have a bad reputation.

 You may be described as **ditzy** or **scatterbrained**. -
 You are **unnerved** by uncertainty and the unknown.

 I can't keep up this clever **charade** any longer.